 But it doesn’t have to be a cup of tea.
 Coffee, a fruit smoothie, or a cup of hot water with ginger, lemon, and honey are all drinks to try.

 Many tea drinkers agree that, often, it is not even the drink they look forward to.
 The act of making tea at certain times of the day is calming and therapeutic.

 Taking deep breaths is a self-care ritual you can easily do on your own, every day, with no equipment needed.

 Just taking a few minutes to breathe in and out fully can do wonders for your mental health.
 Apps like Calm can help guide you.

-3. Take in Some Fresh Air & Sun
+3. Take in Some Fresh Air and Sun

-After a long day spent indoors, even just a few minutes of fresh air can help reduce your stress, agitation, and make you feel calmer.
+After a long day spent indoors, even just a few minutes of fresh air can help reduce your stress and agitation and make you feel calmer.
 It’s a simple form of self-care that is hugely overlooked.